skoo1/IKDeformableBody/README.md

 ## Model Preparation

-To run this code, the **SMPL model and SKEL model must be downloaded in advance**.
+To run this code, the **SMPL and SKEL models must be downloaded in advance**.

 - **SMPL model** : [download link](https://smpl.is.tue.mpg.de/download.php)
   SMPL > Downloads > Download > Download version 1.0.0 for Python 2.7 (female/male.
 10 shape PCs)